How to Write (and Actually Send) Baby Shower Thank You Notes

 Whether you’re opening gifts in front of shower guests or saving them for later, there are a few things you can do to help stay organized and make the process a bit easier.

-- Whether you’re opening gifts during the shower or saving them for later, be sure to designate a note-taker to keep track of who is gifting what.
+While you’re opening gifts, designate a note-taker to keep track of who is gifting what.
 You can also check the gift tracker on your Babylist registry for a list of what was purchased and by whom.
 (Note: you should also be able to see the gift-giver’s address if they opted to share it).
+Writing down gifts as you open them is also helpful for keeping track of gifts you receive that you didn’t register for (since they won’t be in your gift tracker).

 What to Say in Your Thank You Cards

 The main goal when writing thank you cards is to express your gratitude and appreciation for your guests and their gifts, whether they were able to attend in person or sent a gift in their absence (if you had a baby shower, of course).
-But what you write doesn’t need to be elaborate.
-The most important thing is to be sincere.
+But what you write doesn’t need to be elaborate; the most important thing is to be sincere.
 And unlike writing the shower invitations, each thank you card should be personalized.

 Here are some ideas to help you get started:

-- Thank your guest(s) for coming to your baby shower.
+Thank your guest(s) for coming to your baby shower.

-- Write a personal note about how you appreciate their support in this phase of life or you can’t wait for them to meet the baby.
+Write a personal note about how you appreciate their support in this phase of life, or you can’t wait for them to meet the baby.

-- Mention something about what they gifted and how you’re looking forward to using it.
+Mention something about what they gifted and how you’re looking forward to using it.

 Where to Buy Thank You Cards